octaveEtard/MEEGtools/README.md

 # MEEGtools
-Collection of Matlab functions for the analysis of M/EEG data.
+Matlab package for the analysis of M/EEG data.